A local developer, Bonnis Properties, is hoping to transform the entire 800-block on Granville Street’s east-side.

 Bonnis properties has been acquiring other sites along the Granville street corridor ever since 2000, and now owns most of the block.

 If their plans to rebuild it are approved, the building will be 260 ft (79 metres).
 The upper floors has a total office area of 420,399 sq ft, accommodating about 4,000 workers.
 Where the bottom floors will still be focused on culture, entertainment and retail spaces.
 In addition to that, there would be a new 300-person performance hall built, and expanded and upgraded house operations, this would aid both the Commodore and the Orpheum.

 When Will This Take Place?

-The project team is hoping to submit a formal application within the next three months, with an eye to securing council approval as soon as possible — ideally this year.
+The project team is now in the formal application stage, with an eye to securing council approval as soon as possible — ideally this year.
 They are also planning to conduct further public consultation in the next few months.

 For more updates in Metro Vancouver, check out our News section.